 Introduction

-The Couchbase Spark Connector provides first-class integration between your high performance Couchbase Server cluster and the Apache Spark data processing platform.
+The Couchbase Spark Connector provides first-class integration between your high performance Couchbase cluster and the Apache Spark data processing platform, and can be used from both Scala and PySpark.

 Compatibility

-Every version of the Couchbase Spark connector is compiled against a specific Spark target.
-The following table lists the compatible versions:
+Every version of the Couchbase Spark connector is compiled against a specific Apache Spark target.

 Note that if the internal Spark APIs do not break between minor versions, it is possible to use different version combinations.
 The table above shows the combination Couchbase tests and supports.